-The Center closely follows the assigned targets to develop a monitoring plan, collect samples to test the quality of drugs, cosmetics and health protection foods, and proactively monitor post-inspection after the products are circulated.
+The center closely follows the assigned targets to develop a monitoring plan, collect samples to test the quality of drugs, cosmetics and health protection foods, and proactively monitor post-inspection after the products are circulated.
 Accordingly, monitoring groups are specifically assigned to collect samples every month and quarter.
-Subjects of sampling and testing include pharmaceutical trading and manufacturing companies; hospitals, medical centers; pharmacies, drugstores, and drugstores of enterprises and private individuals.
+Subjects of sampling and testing include pharmaceutical trading and manufacturing companies; hospitals, medical centers; pharmacies, drugstores, and private and corporate pharmacies.

-Sampling and testing are oriented based on the list of active ingredients and priority medicinal herbs under the direction of the Central Institute for Drug Testing, the Department of Drug Administration, and the Department of Health.
-In which, the main testing is for drugs in the bidding list for supply to hospitals and medical centers of the province; groups of drugs that account for a large proportion in disease prevention and treatment; groups of drugs containing unstable active ingredients, medicinal herbs that are easily counterfeited, many impurities, etc.; warning information about health protection products that do not meet quality standards, products mixed with active ingredients not included in the declared ingredients from the Department of Food Safety.
+Sampling and testing are oriented based on the list of active ingredients and priority medicinal herbs under the direction of the Central Institute for Drug Testing, the Drug Administration, and the Department of Health.
+In particular, the testing of drugs in the bidding list for supply to hospitals and medical centers of the province; groups of drugs with a large proportion in disease prevention and treatment; groups of drugs containing unstable active ingredients, medicinal herbs that are easily counterfeited, many impurities, etc.; warning information about health protection products that do not meet quality standards, products mixed with active ingredients not in the declared ingredients from the Department of Food Safety.

-To effectively perform the function of testing and monitoring the quality of drugs, cosmetics and health protection foods, the Center always focuses on training and improving the qualifications of all testing staff and technicians; regularly sending staff to attend training courses on drug testing capacity; updating the application of new techniques in the analysis of pharmaceuticals, cosmetics and foods; strengthening training and specialized training for staff, training postgraduate staff to meet the requirements on the quality of human resources.
+To effectively perform the function of testing and monitoring the quality of drugs, cosmetics and health protection foods, the Center always focuses on training and improving the qualifications of all testing staff and technicians; regularly sending staff to attend training courses on drug testing capacity; updating new technical applications in pharmaceutical, cosmetic and food analysis; strengthening training and specialized training for staff, training postgraduate staff to meet the requirements on human resource quality.

 Scientific research activities are identified by the Center as a key task.
-Many highly applicable topics have been implemented, helping to optimize techniques and reduce analysis costs.
-Typical examples include: Developing a method for quantifying E. coli bacteria in health protection foods; researching the application of high-performance liquid chromatography, qualitatively and quantitatively hydroquinone in cosmetic skin creams; researching and developing a method for detecting some illegal anti-inflammatory painkillers mixed in oriental medicine preparations using thin-layer chromatography; Developing a method for quantifying Coliform using colony counting techniques in health protection foods...
-Tester Ngo Le Mai Que (Deputy Head of the Center's Department of Testing Traditional Medicines - Medicinal Herbs - Microbiology) shared: "Participating in implementing research projects and developing internal procedures for complex indicators such as detecting banned substances or quantifying new active ingredients helps us improve our capacity and master the techniques.
-Thereby contributing to ensuring that each tested product is trustworthy, protecting public health."
+Many highly applicable topics have been deployed, helping to optimize techniques and reduce analysis costs.
+Typical examples include: Developing a method to quantify E. coli bacteria in health protection foods; researching the application of high-performance liquid chromatography, qualitatively and quantitatively hydroquinone in cosmetic skin creams; researching and developing a method to detect some illegal anti-inflammatory painkillers mixed in oriental medicine preparations using thin-layer chromatography; Developing a method for quantifying Coliform using colony counting techniques in health protection foods...
+Tester Ngo Le Mai Que (Deputy Head of the Center's Department of Testing Traditional Medicines - Medicinal Materials - Microbiology) shared: "Participating in implementing research projects and developing internal procedures for complex indicators such as detecting banned substances or quantifying new active ingredients helps us improve our capacity and master the techniques.
+Thereby, we contribute to ensuring that each tested product is reliable and protects public health."

-Since 2015, the Center has maintained a Quality Management System according to ISO/IEC 17025 standards; from 2021, a GLP (Good Laboratory Practice) Management System.
-Every year, the Center is periodically assessed, monitored and re-assessed by accredited organizations.
+Since 2015, the Center has maintained a Quality Management System according to ISO/IEC 17025 standards; since 2021, the GLP (Good Laboratory Practice) Management System.
+Every year, the Center is periodically assessed, monitored, and re-assessed by accredited organizations.

 Director of the Center Pham Thi Hong Oanh said: Currently, the market for medicines, cosmetics and health protection foods is increasingly diverse in types, active ingredients, and production technology is much more modern and sophisticated.
 This places higher demands on testing work, and machinery and technical equipment systems must be invested accordingly to keep up.
 We hope to continue to receive more attention and support from all levels and sectors in improving testing capacity, in order to better serve the work of protecting people's health.